+MDM containerization refers to the process of segregating personal and corporate data on personal devices by creating a logical container to enhance corporate data security.
 For organizations adopting mobility to increase employee productivity and customer satisfaction, BYOD (Bring your own device) seemed like the perfect solution as it allowed users to access corporate data from personal devices, thereby ensuring there is no extra cost to be borne by the organization and absolutely no learning curve.
 But, BYOD also has it's downside, since the device also contains personal data and apps, the organization cannot take complete control over it, thus increasing the chances of a data breach.

 Here's how a data breach may occur from a personally owned device:

-The simple solution to managing the personally owned devices, is to segregate the personal and corporate data on the devices with BYOD containerization.
+The simple solution to managing the personally owned devices, is to compartmentalize the personal and corporate data on the devices with BYOD containerization.
 Mobile Device Manager Plus (MDM), which is a container management software, in addition to being a mobile device management solution, allows organizations to achieve BYOD containerization on Android and iOS devices.

 Follow the steps given below to achieve mobile device containerization using MDM: